karimarttila/javascript/webstore-demo/simple-server/README.md

 ### Npm installations

-This is a one time task and the local npm packages can be read in the [package.json](package.json) file (and the actual packages are in the [node_modules](node_modules) directory, of course).
+This is a one time task and the local npm packages can be read in the [package.json](package.json) file (and the actual packages are in the node_modules directory, of course, not in the Git repo, you need to install them yourself, see later).
 So, you don't have to do this part, I just documented these steps for myself.
 First create package.json using command "npm init".

 Then install the following packages using command "npm install <package>" --save".